UmiNetwork/op-move/README.md

 mv build/bin/geth ~/go/bin/geth
 ```

-If you notice an error about Optimism fault proof, run the following command in the `optimism` root folder.
+When you run the integration test, if you notice an error about Optimism fault proof, run the following command inside the `optimism` root folder.
 ```bash
 make cannon-prestate
 ```

-To bridge over ETH from L1 to L2, find the `L1StandardBridgeProxy` address in the list of deployed contract addresses file:
-`src/tests/optimism/packages/contracts-bedrock/deployments/1337-deploy.json`